Skip to main content

 • Learn about the criminal, civil and juvenile court processes, and get a judge's perspective on court interpreters.

-The June Orientation will be presented over a period of three weeks (September 30 - October 19th).
-The first three weeks will consist of online activities (not live sessions) that registrants will need to complete prior to the live, online session on October 19th.
-The third week will include the live, online session on October 19th.
+The November Orientation will be presented over a period of three weeks (October 20-November 7th).
+The first three weeks will consist of online activities (not live sessions) that registrants will need to complete prior to the live, virtual session on November 8th.
+The third week will include the live, online session on November 8th.
 In order to successfully complete orientation, registrants will need to complete all three online activities and be prepared to discuss them during the in-person session.

 Language Assessments